 The European Union's commitment to respect the freedom and pluralism of the media as well as the right to freedom of expression - which includes the right to receive and impart information without interference by public authority - are enshrined in Article 11 of the EU's Charter of Fundamental Rights.
 The latter mirrors Article 10 of the European Convention for the Protection of Human Rights and Fundamental Freedoms.

 Defending Media Freedom and Pluralism

-- Independent monitoring of media pluralism: The European Commission awarded grants for the Centre for Media Pluralism and Media Freedom(CMPF) to further develop the MPM and to conduct Pilot implementations of the “Media pluralism Monitor” (MPM).
+- Independent monitoring of media pluralism: The European Commission awarded grants to the Centre for Media Pluralism and Media Freedom(CMPF) for the development and implementation of the “Media Pluralism Monitor” (MPM).

-The results are available on the Media Pluralism Monitor page.
+Details and results are available on the Media Pluralism Monitor page.

 Council Conclusions on Media Freedom and Pluralism

-On 26 November 2013, the Council of the European Union and the representatives of the Governments of the Member States, meeting within the Council, adopted conclusions on media freedom and pluralism in the digital environment.
+Previously, on 26 November 2013, the Council had adopted Conclusions on media freedom and pluralism in the digital environment.

 Documents and Studies

-- European Commission Guidelines for EU support to media freedom and media integrity in enlargement countries, 2014-2020
+- European Commission Guidelines for EU support to media freedom and media integrity in enlargement countries, 2014-2020.

 - EU Human Rights Guidelines on Freedom of Expression Online and Offline, adopted by the Foreign Affairs Council meeting of 12 May 2014.